 Bumblebees are often confused with honeybees.
-However they are rounder, larger and furrier and come with a variety of coloured stripes across the end of their tails.
-Are they in a bird box, under the...
+However they are rounder, larger and furrier and come with a variety of coloured stripes across the end of the...

 I am a BBKA member who specialises in urban beekeeping and work to raise awareness of the importance of bees to our ecosystem and to help create more bee friendly areas.

 If you've got some honey at home, why not try a recipe with honey in.
 Share your photos of your honey cooking with us on social media!